Shaurya005/wisdom-vault/twitter-vault/market-vault/investing-vault/01-investing-vault.md

 ## [Atul Singh Asan](https://x.com/Atulsingh_asan)
 [Long Term Investing](https://x.com/investorniti/status/1937081329822093519)

-High and consistent dividend payout companies with no debt on balancesheet is the best bet for long term investment.
+High and consistent dividend payout companies with no debt on balance sheet is the best bet for long term investment.

 Two more additional points :-

 No contingent liability and pledge by promoters will give confidence about good corporate governance.
 -Regular Dividend payout without debt showing company are earning really without accounting manipulation,

 since investor having less information about micro cap , these two points are most significant to watch.